litestar-org/litestar/docs/usage/7-middleware/using-middleware.md

 still applied to it.

 As with any good rule, there are exceptions to it.
-In this case they are two exceptions raised be Starlite's ASGI router:
+In this case they are two exceptions raised by Starlite's ASGI router:

 - [`NotFoundException`][starlite.NotFoundException]
-- [`MethodNotAllowedException`][starlite.MethodNotAllowedException]
+- [`MethodNotAllowedException`][starlite.exceptions.MethodNotAllowedException]

 They are raised **before the middleware stack is called** and will only be handled by exception handlers defined on the `Starlite` instance itself.
 If you wish to modify error responses generated